ErickBaja05/ErickOS/README.md

 - Save and load clients from a text file to persist data between sessions and maintaining the original queue.
 - Clients are automatically assigned unique incremental IDs.

-This mini-project demonstrates practical usage of pointers and FIFO structures, dynamic memory management, file I/O, and modular programming techniques in C++.
+This mini-project demonstrates practical usage of pointers and FIFO structures, dynamic memory management, and file I/O.

+### Music Playlist Simulator

+The BankSimulatoApp is the third forth-project implemented in ErickOS.
+It allows users to simulate a playlist.
+It uses a double circular Linked List data structure.

+- Add a Song in any position.
+- Delete a song from any position.
+- Reorganize the positions of the nodes.
+- Empty the entire structure.
+- Save and load the playlist from a text file to persist data between sessions.

+This mini-project demonstrates practical usage of pointers and Circular Linked List  structures, dynamic memory management, and file I/O.

 ---